 Please ensure every reference cited in the text is presence in the reference list or every reference in the list is being cited.

-After the article is being accepted, the author must pay the article processing fee of RM400 or USD100.
-This applies to new submission made on the 1st of March 2020 onwards.
+After the article is being accepted, the author must pay the article processing fee of RM600 or USD150.
+This applies to new submissions on the 1st of January 2023 and onwards.

 The author will be required to provide proof correction within 3 days after receiving the proof.